lc37819/PyTorch-CNN-Image-Classification/README.md

 ## PyTorch CNN CIFAR 10 Image Classification

-Implementing a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset using PyTorch.
+This repository contains implemtation of a Convolutional Neural Network (CNN) to classify images from the CIFAR-10 dataset using PyTorch.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 different classes, with 6,000 images per class.
 The classes include 'airplane', 'automobile', 'bird', 'cat', 'deer', 'dog', 'frog', 'horse', 'ship', and 'truck'.

 ![CIFAR-10](https://pytorch.org/tutorials/_static/img/cifar10.png)